 If you have enough in your budget for more renovation, then consider those that will improve the energy-efficiency of your house.
 Installing double glazed window is a great way to do so, along with energy-efficient doors.
 If the lifespan of your roof has come to an end, then make sure to choose an eco-friendly roof.
 Most eco-friendly roofs are more durable and will last a lifetime.
 By renovating your home, you will add value to your home as well, especially if you are making green choices as the market is more drawn to eco-friendly homes these days.

-The options are endless when planning to make your home more sustainable, and in most cases, it is the simple changes that can go a long way.
-By being aware of what takes up the most energy or where water is being wasted, you can easily implement some changes.
+In conclusion, the options are endless but plan to make your home more sustainable.
+In most cases, it is the simple changes that can go a long way.
+Finally, be aware of what takes up the most energy or where water is being wasted.
+You can easily implement some changes.
 Significant green home improvements are great if you can afford it, but for a sustainable lifestyle, you should be willing to cut down on some bad habits and get into a greener mentality.

 Author: Matthew James